Badge photo

 The above will calculate features such as length of stay, check in day, and check out month.
 These features will help us train a machine learning algorithm later on.
 Replacing missing values with -1 isn't the best choice, but it will work fine for now, and we can always optimize the behavior later on.

-Now that we have features for our training data, we can try machine learning.
-We'll use 3-fold cross validation across the training set to generate a reliable error estimate.
+Now that we have features for our training data, we can try implementing some machine learning.
+We'll use 3-fold cross validation on the training set to generate a reliable error estimate.
 Cross validation splits the training set up into 3 parts, then predicts hotel_cluster for each part using the other parts to train with.
 We'll generate predictions using the Random Forest algorithm.
-Random forests build trees, which can fit to nonlinear tendencies in data.
+Random forests build trees, which can fit to data with nonlinear tendencies.
 This will enable us to make predictions, even though none of our columns are linearly related.
 We'll first initialize the model and compute cross validation scores:

 from sklearn import cross_validation